AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-28-rise-of-agentic-analytics.md

 Traditional BI is reactive and passive.
 A user asks a question; the system returns a fixed result.
 The query runs, the chart renders, and the session ends.
 The system holds no state between queries.
 It doesn't remember what was asked before or adjust its behavior based on what it learned.

 An agentic analytics system is goal-directed and iterative.
-You give it a business objective — "identify the cause of the 12% revenue drop this month" — and it runs a reasoning loop to pursue that objective.
+You give it a business objective : "identify the cause of the 12% revenue drop this month",  and it runs a reasoning loop to pursue that objective.
 The loop looks like this:

 1. Decompose the objective into a sequence of hypotheses
 2. Write SQL to test the first hypothesis